-If you're visiting Australia but don't really care for the holiday crowds and events, there's also a number of great ways to spend your time in the country as it kicks off the summer season like attending a barbeque at a local's house or even going out to one of the local restaurant's "BBQ Afternoons."
+- If you're visiting Australia but don't really care for the holiday crowds and events, there's also a number of great ways to spend your time in the country as it kicks off the summer season like attending a barbecue at a local's house or even going out to one of the local restaurant's "BBQ Afternoons."

-The Moonlight Cinemas are another iconic Australian pastime held all across the country for a relatively low cost.
+- The Moonlight Cinemas are another iconic Australian pastime held all across the country for a relatively low cost.
 These special outdoor screenings allow families and friends to relax and unwind under the stars on a warm Australian summer's night, right in the middle of December.

-For yachting and sailing enthusiasts, Boxing Day (December 26) is the start of the 70-year-old annual Sydney Hobart Yacht Race, which starts in the Sydney Harbour and ends 630 nautical miles away in Hobart, Tasmania.
+- For yachting and sailing enthusiasts, Boxing Day (December 26) is the start of the 75-year-old annual Rolex Sydney Hobart Yacht Race, which starts in the Sydney Harbour and ends 630 nautical miles away in Hobart, Tasmania.
 If you're planning to visit Sydney over Christmas (but not for the holiday), this internationally recognized yachting event transforms the Sydney Harbour into a flurry of beautiful ships and the shore into a celebration of all things yacht.

 - Most retailers and restaurants tend to remain open during public holidays in December, but many charge a small surcharge to compensate for penalty rate payments to staff.